crashoverride777/swifty-receipt-validator/README.md

 A swift helper to handle app store receipt validation.

-I am by no means an expert, as receipt validation was causing me headaches for months.
-I however believe I am on the right track with this helper.
-The most important part for me is feedback of any kind, especially by people that have a better knowledge about it than me.
-So please dont hestitate to open an issue or email me, this way we can make sure this helper is as solid as it can be.

-There are some helpers on gitHub that I got inspired by, but I didnt like how the code was either outdated, didnt follow all of apples guidlines, were not very swift like or unsafe due things such as force unwrapping.

-## Validation Checks
+## Default validation checks

 By default this helper will validate a receipt based on these checks

-1) Fetching the app store receipt stored in the apps main bundle.
+- Fetching the app store receipt stored in the apps main bundle.
 If it fails 1st time it will try to request a new receipt, if it fails again receipt validation will fail.

-2) Check for valid receipt status code
+- Check for valid receipt status code

-3) Check receipt send for verification exists in json response
+- Check receipt send for verification exists in json response

-4) Check receipt contains correct bundle id for app
+- Check receipt contains correct bundle id for app

-5) Check receipt contains product id for app
+- Check receipt contains product id for app

-You can also handle additional checks, see below

 ## Before you go live